DyadkinMaxim/Insurance/README.md

     - Manually add Region
     - Add all Regions from uploaded CSV
     - Delete Region
+  - Audit subsystem.
+Premium, TypeClass and Region have createdOn and updatedOn fields.
+It may be useful as this history stores in the database

 ## Softwares Pre-requisite
   - Java 11